trvrsalom/dailyprogrammer/README.md

 *I may also include some prompts/challenges from other places!*

 ####Why?
-I hope this exercise will allow me to become a better program and learn a lot through daily practice
+I hope this exercise will allow me to become a better program and learn a lot through daily practice.
+It will allow me to practice my skills in various languages, and challenge me to learn something new everyday.

 [I will record my progress here.](log.md)